VCauthon/Summary-Docker/src/docs/2-theory.md

 The Docker Engine is modular and built from many small specialized components pulled from projects such as the OCI, the CNCF, and the Moby project.

 At high level, there are two majors parts to the Docker platform:
-- __The CLI (client)__: The CLI is the familiar docker command-line tool for deploying and managing containers.
+- __The CLI (client)__: The CLI is the familiar Docker command-line tool for deploying and managing containers.
 It converts simple commands into API request and sends them to the engine.
 - __The engine (server)__: Comprises all the service-side components that run and manage containers.

 - ![image](../docs/static/3-theory/cli_engine.png)

-From the image, and making more focus on the docker engine we can detect the following components:
+From the image, and making more focus on the Docker engine we can detect the following components:
 - __containerd__: Lifecycle management from all containers created
 - __shim__: Its the process that will report the status of the container created
 - __runc__: Interface with the kernel and run the container at low-level runtime

 ### Communicating with the engine

-Docker defines in its docker engine an API on which using a CLI you can communicate with it.
+Docker defines in its Docker engine an API on which using a CLI you can communicate with it.

 When you run commands, the Docker client converts them into API requests and sends them to the API exposed by the daemon.